9 Easy ways to boost and improve your mood

 3. Unplug

 Put your phone and computer away, and take some tech-free time to give your brain a little reboot.
 Sometimes just getting still and quiet is all you need!
 Increased screen time is associated with worse mood and mental state, so it’s important to give yourself breaks here and there.
 Need help setting boundaries?
-Here are a few ways to get started.
+Here are a few ways to get started with healthier social media habits.

 4. Take five minutes to stretch